Authored by: Peter Coratola, Jr., President and CEO, EASE Logistics

 Microchips are tiny transistors made from silicon that run the technology in our cars, computers, and other devices.

 The microchip industry has been under increasing duress due to the rising demand for high-tech.
 This was further exacerbated by the COVID-19 pandemic.
-Some industries stopped operations.
+Some industries stopped operations altogether – making the microchip shortage even more dire than it already was.
 Meanwhile, there was a jump in smartphone and home office supply purchases because people started working from home.

 By the time the world began to re-open, microchip manufacturers couldn’t keep up.
 On top of that, COVID shut down ports and complicated the supply chain because the U.S. relies too heavily on foreign manufacturers.